 Take TikTok as an example.
 The video clip platform exploded during the pandemic, and now almost 1-in-8 people in the world use it.
 Naturally, its use as an ad platform has also grown.
 In fact, $774 million will be spent on TikTok ads alone this year.
+TikTok Creative Center is a valuable resource for businesses looking to create engaging and effective TikTok ads.
+The Center provides access to trend data, music, and insights, as well as creative tools and templates that can help businesses create high-quality videos that resonate with their target audience.
 Equally, Instagram and YouTube continue to rake in $billions from ad spend.

 Put together, this means that you need to pay attention to your paid channels, but also think about it creatively.
-After all, there’s still room for B2B on platforms like TikTok.
+After all, with the rise of platforms like TikTok, there are new opportunities to reach potential customers in unexpected ways.
 If that busy CMO is unwinding with some scrolling time after a long day, and they see your killer ad, you might well have just generated a lead through your digital marketing.

 This nicely leads to the next point.